lowleveldesign/debug-recipes/index.md

 The [**guides**](/guides/) section contains my troubleshooting guides and field notes.

 I hope you will find the materials helpful.
-Visit the [about](/about/) page if you with to contact me.
+Visit the [about](/about/) page if you would like to contact me.